nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/architecture.rst

 Log output
 ``````````````````````````````````````````````````
-The information of the exception caught by JSR352 implementation is output as a log by JSR352 implementation.
+The information of the exception caught by Jakarta Batch implementation is output as a log by Jakarta Batch implementation.
-Configure (configuration such as format and output destination) the log by referring to the logging framework manual used by JSR352 implementation.
+Configure (configuration such as format and output destination) the log by referring to the logging framework manual used by Jakarta Batch implementation.

-Error logs, etc. explicitly output by the application can be output to the same log file as that of JSR352
+Error logs, etc. explicitly output by the application can be output to the same log file as that of Jakarta Batch
-by unifying JSR352 implementation and logging framework using :ref:`log_adaptor`.
+by unifying Jakarta Batch implementation and logging framework using :ref:`log_adaptor`.

 .. _jsr352-listener: